cargo-bins/cargo-binstall/SUPPORT.md

 `binstall` works with existing CI-built binary outputs, with configuration via `[package.metadata.binstall]` keys in the relevant crate manifest.
 When configuring `binstall` you can test against a local manifest with `--manifest-path=PATH` argument to use the crate and manifest at the provided `PATH`, skipping crate discovery and download.

-To get started, add a `[package.metadata.binstall]` section to your `Cargo.toml`.
-As an example, the default configuration would be:
+To get started, check the [default](#Defaults) first, only add a `[package.metadata.binstall]` section to your `Cargo.toml` if the default does not work for you.

+As an example, the configuration would be like this:

 ```toml
 [package.metadata.binstall]